libretro/docs/docs/library/dosbox-pure.md

 - Up to 1MB of total save data, it will be written out 2 seconds after the previous file modification.
 Then gradually until at max 59MB and more, it will be written out 60 seconds after the last file modification.

 ## Features currently not implemented

-### Load dosbox.conf

-It would be nice to be able to load a dosbox.conf file if it exists in the loaded game directory (for example inside the ZIP file).
-Ideally this would then hide all the options that have been overwritten by that .conf file in the core options list.

 ### Store ZIP seek index into save file